Lauren21717/flavor-hub/README.md

 - Click **Connect Your Application**.
 - Copy the connection string and replace `password` with your own password (also remove the angle-brackets).

+### Deployment Instruction

+This project can be deployed to both [Heroku](https://www.heroku.com/) and [Render](https://render.com/).
+Choose the platform you prefer or follow both instructions for flexibility.

 ### Heroku Deployment

-This project uses [Heroku](https://www.heroku.com/), a Platform as a Service (PaaS), for cloud deployment.
+[Heroku](https://www.heroku.com/) is a Platform as a Service (PaaS), for cloud deployment.
 Follow these steps to deploy:

 1. **Create a New Heroku App:**
    - Log in to your [Heroku Dashboard](https://dashboard.heroku.com).